hibikeyuri/Yuri-Data/README.md

 - crawling yuri data from some website
 - using MySQL to store data
 - design some tables for querying some data coveniently
+## To do features in the future
+- authentication
+- registeration system